The Best Week of Your Life Itinerary

 Additional park activities: backpacking, biking, camping, canyoneering, ranger-led programs, and rock climbing.
 While the trailheads for most of Arches National Park's best hikes are accessible by car (which also means it's important to plan ahead during peak season), Arches also has some backcountry open for exploration.
 Depending on what time you arrive, where you're planning to stay for the night and your skill in the backcountry, this might be option worth your consideration.

-DAY 2: Arches National Park to Canyonlands National Park
+Day 2: Arches National Park/Moab to Canyonlands National Park

 Imagine wave after wave of deep canyons, formed by the currents and tributaries of Utah's Green and Colorado rivers, divided with towering mesas, pinnacles, cliffs and spires, and spread out over tens of thousands of acres of some of the world's most breathtaking red rock country.
-Now times that vision by a factor of three.
-Canyonlands National Park is made up of three distinct districts, each increasingly more remote, more startling and more alluring.
+Now multiply that vision by three.
+Canyonlands National Park is made up of three distinct geographic districts, each increasingly more remote, more startling and more alluring.

 Major entrances to the park are accessible from U.S. 191.
 Access to Island in the Sky is 35 miles northwest of Moab and access to the Needles District is 22 miles north of Monticello or 1.5 hours south of Moab.